Quantum computing

 Transparent pricing

 Per-shot pricing with no hidden fees.
 See exactly what each circuit will cost before you run it.
-Scale from free-tier experimentation to production workloads on your terms.
+Public Compute runs at half the cost of Private, and you can switch between them anytime.

 Why It Matters